FoundationDB/fdb-kubernetes-operator/README.md

 You can test your setup with `SKIP_TEST=1 make container-build` which will build the image locally.
 After the command successfully finished you can verify with `nerdctl -n k8s.io images fdb-kubernetes-operator:latest` that the image is available.

+### Known Challenges
+1. Support for backups in the operator is still in development, and there are significant missing features.
+2. The unified image is still experimental, and is not recommended outside of development environments.
+3. Read more challenges in [Warnings](docs/manual/warnings.md)